lm-sec/offensive-awx/README.md

 Therefore, by delegating a task to `127.0.0.1`, we can target the execution node and stop the playbook in its tracks.
 Since the `ssh-agent` is already configured and any passphrase needed has been given, we can use ssh commands directly.
-Some techniques leveraging this will be detailed below.
+Some techniques leveraging this are detailed below.

-### Obtaining a reverse shell
+### Reverse shell

 The execution nodes are pretty slim environments.
 Therefore, most of the usual suspects that are normally used to gain a shell on a linux system are not present.